Alice Caine: Career

 Caine was introduced and spoke briefly at the Third Biennial Convention and Executive Committee Meetings of the World's Woman's Christian Temperance Union in London in June 1895, where she represented the Girls' Guild of Good Life.

 She was affiliated with a number of temperance organizations, becoming president of the Women's Total Abstinence Union, and also of the Auxiliary of the Free Church Council.
-Caine was also an active member of the Committee of the Young Abstainers' Union, besides holding membership and official relations in various other subordinate organizations; for example, Caine served as president of Deaconesses' National Total Abstinence League, federated to the Women's Total Abstinence Union.
-One of her most responsible positions was that of treasurer of the Anglo-Indian Temperance Association, of which her husband was the founder; and she assumed that additional office after his death in 1903.
+Caine was also an active member of the Committee of the Young Abstainers' Union, besides holding membership and official relations in various other subordinate organizations.
+Caine served as president of Deaconesses' National Total Abstinence League, federated to the Women's Total Abstinence Union.
+One of her most responsible positions was that of treasurer of the Anglo-Indian Temperance Association, of which her husband was the founder and she assumed that additional office after his death in 1903.

-An interesting and convincing lecturer, she also wielded influence in the various social circles where much of her effective work was done.